barisgit/GoFlux/README.md

 🚀 **The fastest way to build full-stack applications with Go + TypeScript**

-GoFlux is a standalone CLI that creates and manages full-stack projects with Go backend and modern TypeScript frontend frameworks.
+GoFlux is a CLI and a micro-framework that creates and manages full-stack projects with Go backend and modern TypeScript frontend frameworks.

 ## ✨ Features